JustGoscha/webrtc-codec-switcher/README.md

 The CodecSwitch library consists of two simple functions.

+- `CodecSwitch.etractCodecs(sdp)`:
-- CodecSwitch.etractCodecs(sdp): SDP string of offer or answer Returns an object with a list of codec names and an their numbers
+  *inputs*: SDP string of offer or answer
+  *Returns*: an object with a list of codec names and an their numbers
   ```
   {
     video: {num: [], name: [], lines: []},